Mobius1/MiniBar/README.md

 A lightweight, dependency-free scrollbar library written in vanilla javascript.

+MiniBar just hides the browser's native scrollbars so native scrolling behaviour is preserved.

 [Demo](https://mobius1.github.io/MiniBar/)

 > NOTE: MiniBar is currently in pre-release state so is not yet suitable for production.
+The API will continue to change until v1.0.0 is released.

 ---